 Learn more about making contributions.

 If you are a Maine Resident, you may open your account with $25 and receive a $200 Initial Matching Grant (if eligible), OR if your child qualifies for the $500 Alfond Grant, no initial contribution is necessary.
-Learn more about Benefits for Maine Residents.
+Learn more about Grants for Maine Residents.

 With NextGen, you may choose from many investment options designed with your college savings goals in mind.
 There are age-based options that will automatically re-allocate as your child grows, as well as diversified and single fund portfolios.
 The Principal Plus or NextGen Savings Portfolios are also available and may be a great choice to consider if you have low risk tolerance or your child is near college-age.

 NextGen 529 does not guarantee your investment or any specific rate of return.
 The value of your account may increase or decrease, based on the investment performance of the investment(s) which you select.